wisniewskikr/chrisblog-it-gas/Aws-Redshift-GetStatementResultV2/README.md

 -----------

 ##### Goal
-The goal of this project is to show how to connect Gsheet with AWS Redshifd and run some batch execute statement.
-Batch execute statement enables to run many sql queries at the same time.
+The goal of this project is to show how to connect Gsheet with AWS Redshifd and run some execute statement (SQL).

 ##### Result
 When user click on menu: "Functions -> Redshift Data" then data should be taken form Redshift and display in Gsheet.